Is Learning Grammar Important? The Grammar Myth Debunked!

-This is not the first article ever written about grammar.
+This is not the first article ever written about learning grammar.

 And it certainly won't be the last.

 But I was shocked to discover recently that, despite talking about it quite often, I've never actually written a post dedicated to that big question that kicks up so much controversy and divides opinion like Marmite: “Should I learn grammar?”

 Therefore, if you're an average person whose goal is to learn to speak your target language, it is not smart to worry too much about grammar education, because you will spend a disproportionate amount of time on something that is relatively unimportant.

 This is a very important insight for you as a language learner.
 It's a clear reason why grammar is not important to focus on when you start to learn a language.